 Children born in the UK are not automatically British citizens.
 The baby needs to have a parent with British citizenship or settled status in the UK in order to be born British.

 If your baby is born in the UK but is not a British citizen, it is quite lawful for him or her to remain in the UK without making an immigration application.
-However, the baby will need immigration permission to re-enter the UK after any travel abroad, and for babies born to Student / Tier 4 visa holders, you can only apply for a dependant visa for them if you are eligible to apply for a dependant visa (see "Bringing your family to live with you in the UK (dependant visa)" paragraph above).
+However, the baby will need immigration permission to re-enter the UK after any travel abroad, and for babies born to Student visa holders, you can only apply for a dependent visa for them if you are eligible to apply for a dependent visa (see "Bringing your family to live with you in the UK (dependent visa)" paragraph above).

-Please note, if you are a Student / Tier 4 visa holder, and you have a baby born in the UK, your baby will only have healthcare cover for the first 3 months on the NHS.
-After this point, you will either need to obtain private medical insurance, or apply for a Student dependant visa for your baby.
+Please note, if you are a Student visa holder, and you have a baby born in the UK, your baby will only have healthcare cover for the first three months on the NHS.
+After this point, you will either need to obtain private medical insurance, or apply for a Student dependent visa for your baby.